vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/4_HIS_IMPORTANCE_AND_INFLUENCE.md

 It is mentioned as one of his works in the introduction to the Samba Pancāśikā Tīkā.

 17. PARAMĀRTHA SANGRAHA VIVRTI.
-It is noticed in Dr. Bühler's Kashmir Catalogue (MS. No. 459.)
+It is noticed in Dr. Būhler's Kashmir Catalogue (MS. No. 459.)
 The text is attributed to Abhinavagupta.

 18. VRTTI ON PARAMEŚA STOTRĀVALI OF UTPALA.

-(Bühler's Kashmir Catalogue MS. 458.)
+(Būhler's Kashmir Catalogue MS. 458.)

 (II.)
 YOGARĀJA.
 The commentator who came next after Kṣemarāja was Yogarāja.
 According to his own statement in the concluding lines of his commentary, Vivrti, on the Paramārtha Sāra of Abhinavagupta, he was a pupil of Kṣemarāja? who was in possession of the tradition.
 We shall, therefore, not be wrong if we say that he belonged to the second half of the eleventh century A. D. At the time when he wrote the said commentary he had already renounced the world and was living as an ascetic at Vitastāpuri in Kashmir.
 This commentary, according to its author, is from the point of view of pure monism.